Bicycle Accident Injury Lawyer

-Even if you think you are at fault, you could still be a victim of negligence and should consult with Campisi LLP.
-Areas of potential negligence include ice- or snow-covered roads, defects on the road surface, improper road design and line-of-sight obstructions.
-Lawsuits against cities and municipalities require you to provide notice of the possible litigation within 10 days following the accident date.
-It is therefore urgent that you consult with Campisi LLP to take the necessary steps to protect your rights.
+Even if you think you are at fault, you could still be a victim of negligence and should consult with a reputable bicycle accident lawyer.
+Possible negligence includes ice or snow-covered roads, defects on the road surface, improper road design or sightline obstructions.
+Lawsuits against cities and municipalities require that notice of a pending lawsuit be submitted within 10 days following the accident date.
+It is therefore urgent that you consult with a law firm that will take the necessary steps to protect your rights.

 You don’t pay for anything until your case is won or settled.
 We treat you as we would our family, making ourselves available 7 days a week to guide you through these difficult times.
 We are selective when taking on new clients so that you receive the attention you deserve, and the commitment to win your case.

 At Campisi LLP, you and your family are in good hands.
 Our Managing Partner is not only an exemplary personal injury lawyer, he is a professor of Insurance Law at York University’s Osgoode Hall Law School.
 Our lawyers have successfully represented thousands of clients with serious injuries like yours, and will use their extensive knowledge of the law, the medicine and the insurance system to win your case.